Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-Wawacoin.md

 In *Burp*, just go to Extender -> APIs and click on *Save interface files*.
 Extract the files in a `burp` folder and put your `.py` extension next to this folder.

 The full code of our extension is at the end of this writeup.
-It captures every outgoing request, from any tool (Proxy, Repeater, Scanner...), get the clear-text content of the *session* cookie and encrypt it using *hash_extender*.
+It captures every outgoing request, from any tool (Proxy, Repeater, Scanner...), gets the clear-text content of the *session* cookie and encrypts it using *hash_extender*.
 Just keep in mind that your payload is appended to the original payload.

 It works wonders and is very efficent, isn't it? :ok_hand:
 ![Burp extension]({{ site.url }}/assets/wawacoin-burp-extension.png){: .image }